mikepartain/PUBLIC_STIGCHECK/README.md

 2. Option 2, this will run a single STIG check for that device and display the results to the screen.
 No report is generated.
   * python stigger.pyc configs/r3 CISCO ROUTER NET0800

+***There is a stig options file in the includes/ directory that has some basic options you can modify.
+Do this with Caution.

 # Python Module Requirements